Saml1211/streamlit-stencil-search/README.md

 2. Click "🔄 Update Database" to scan for stencils
 3. Enter a search term in the search box
 4. Browse results showing shapes, their parent stencils, and file locations
+5. Click the "👁️ Preview" button to see a visual representation of any shape

+### Clean Temporary Files

+1. Navigate to the "Temp File Cleaner" page using the sidebar
+2. Enter the directory to scan (e.g., network shares or local folders)
+3. Click "Scan for Temp Files"
+4. Review the list of found temporary files
+5. Select files to delete and click the delete button

+### Analyze Stencil Health

+1. Navigate to the "Stencil Health" page using the sidebar
+2. Enter the stencil directory path
+3. Click "Analyze Health" to scan for issues
+4. Review the visualized health data and issue details
+5. Filter issues by severity and type
+6. Export reports in CSV or Excel format

 <details>
 <summary><b>🌐 Sharing with Others on Your Network</b></summary>